Stackato-Apps/django-gtd/README.md

 ## Deploying to Stackato

-Push to the cloud:
+Push to the cloud, and then initialize the database:

     stackato push -n

-Initialize database tables and create a superuser:

     stackato run python manage.py syncdb  # prompts for admin password stackato run python manage.py migrate

-Note: if you get a postgres DatabaseError ``terminating connection due to administrator command``, simply re-run the previous command.
+NOTE: if you get a postgres DatabaseError ``terminating connection due to administrator command``, simply re-run the previous command.

 Visit http://gtd.stackato.local/ to see the list of tasks.
 Visit http://gtd.stackato.local/admin/ to modify tasks, projects and contexts.